Black Cherry

 Typical Mature Height: 80 feet

-Light Requirement: sun, partial shade
+Light Requirement: Sun, partial shade

-Uses: used as an ornamental tree; wood is prized for furniture; cherries (without pits) eaten raw or used in pies or as a flavor extract; inner bark has medicinal uses
+Uses: Used as an ornamental tree; wood is prized for furniture; cherries (without pits) eaten raw or used in pies or as a flavor extract; inner bark has medicinal uses

-Wildlife Value: fruit consumed by numerous species of birds and mammals; special use for native bees and honey bees; larval host and food source for butterflies and moths
+Wildlife Value: Fruit consumed by numerous species of birds and mammals; special use for native bees and honey bees; larval host and food source for butterflies and moths